 The last brand messaging mistake that you’re making with your brand messaging is you’re not being consistent with your marketing.
 The average person needs to hear something about 21 times before they make a decision.
 Even though you may feel like you’re repeating yourself, you don’t know if someone has heard it and you also don’t know if someone had received that particular piece of content in the same way that you had posted it before.

-I think a lot of times we get caught up in wanting to be new and fresh but honestly, your tried and true content topics that always like get people engaged and get people talking are always ones that you want to circulate back to and really show your expertise in that particular area.
+I think a lot of times we get caught up in wanting to be new and fresh but honestly, your tried and true content topics that always get people engaged and get people talking are always ones that you want to circulate back to and really show your expertise in that particular area.
 Make sure that you keep repeating what it is that you offer and what it is that you do so that people can connect and resonate with that and keep you at the top of their minds when they are going to make that buying decision.

 If you’re ready to take action and build a brand that aligns with your business goals, it’s time for you to make sure that you have a solid foundation.
 My Content assessment is going to give you a score and allow you to self-audit yourself so that you not only know where you stand on your content creation phase but also have clear steps and action items so that you can begin moving forward in the right direction.